 At First Presbyterian, Christian Education is not just for the young.
 There are programs for every age and style.
 From Bible Study to topical discussion classes, if you’re interested in it we probably have it.
 Susan Tompkins is our Director of Christian Education and provides leadership in planning, scheduling and teaching.
 By studying God, we honor God, and through these offerings, He is glorified!
 Email Susan with questions.

-Rev. Wayne Cole teaches 8-12 week Bible studies that meet on Tuesday mornings and Wednesday evenings.
-Wayne’s classes are on a variety of topics, and have been consistent favorites of the members of our congregation for many years.
+Dr. Steve Vance teaches 8-12 week Bible studies that meet on Wednesday mornings & evenings.
+Steve’s classes are on a variety of topics, and have been consistent favorites of the members of our congregation for many years.
 Wayne has the unique gift of finding the topics that are relevant to the time and place in which the church and society finds themselves.
 These midweek studies are designed to give participants the opportunity to delve deeper into the Scriptures for the purposes of knowledge and faith formation.
 There are also adult education opportunities during our Wonderful Wednesday programs that vary in topic and format throughout the year.
-For more information, contact Wayne.
+For more information, contact Steve.

 Adult Sunday School – With numerous adult Sunday School classes, there is certainly something for everyone.
 The offerings range from traditional Bible studies to a meditation class, and we are always evaluating what types of classes are needed by the congregation.
 There is something for all ages, generations, and stages of life.
 Please contact Susan Tompkins for more information about Sunday School classes.